4. Reasoning Models

 GPT-5 has an internal router that considers our prompt and decides whether to ‘reason’ or not.

-When to use “reasoning” #
+When to use reasoning #

-Reasoning does not necessarily help with all types of problems.
+Many current chatbots let you choose between a heavy reasoning model and a faster standard model.
+When you make that choice, it’s good to keep in mind that reasoning does not necessarily help with all types of problems.
 OpenAI’s early experiments with their o1 model indicated that users tend to prefer o1 (reasoning) to GPT-4o (non-reasoning) for challenging tasks like computer programming, data analysis and mathematical calculation, but not for more language-oriented tasks such as personal writing and editing text.
 This may be a result of the training process, which is focused on verifiable tasks such as math problems, but it may also mean that tasks of a more textual nature require a different approach.

 Users tend to prefer o1 to GPT-4o for challenging tasks like math and programming, but not for more language-oriented tasks.
 (Source: OpenAI)